Lightstreamer/Lightstreamer-example-StockList-client-winphone/README.md

 ## Install

+If you want to install a version of this demo pointing to your local Lightstreamer server, follow these steps:

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
 * Download the deploy.zip file that you can find in the [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-client-winphone/releases) of this project and extract the "WPStockListDemo.xap" file.